-Kufqo (/ˈqʏf.qo/) is a compact, strongly head-final regional prestige language of the western littoral sphere, historically associated with administrative and ceremonial speech in the same broader contact zone as Dutesk but not closely related to it.
-It has a predominantly (C)V(C) syllable rhythm and predictable penultimate stress, with a marked consonant inventory /b t k g q ʔ f v ð ʕ m n ʙ l ɾ ɹ ɽ/ and vowels /i ʏ ʉ o ɔ a ɑ/; /n/ is marginal and comparatively rare in native roots.
-Morphosyntactically, Qʏfqo is lightly agglutinative and predominantly suffixing, with proximal SOV order but deictically conditioned distal OSV-like fronting, lexically ungendered human reference, and finite verbs that index polarity, tense, speaker state, allocutive age agreement, and politeness, with asserted positive clauses characteristically expressed through double negation.
+Kufqo (/ˈqʏf.qo/) is a compact head-final prestige language of the western littoral sphere, historically associated with administrative and ceremonial usage within the same broader contact zone as Dutesk, though not closely related to it genealogically.
+It has a predominantly (C)V(C) syllable structure and regular penultimate stress, with a consonant inventory /b t k g q ʔ f v ð ʕ m n ʙ l ɾ ɹ ɽ/ and a vowel system /i ʏ ʉ o ɔ a ɑ/; /n/ is marginal and comparatively infrequent in inherited roots.
+Morphosyntactically, Kufqo is lightly agglutinative and predominantly suffixing, with proximal SOV order but deictically conditioned distal fronting that yields OSV-like clause patterns, lexically ungendered human reference, and finite verbs that index polarity, tense, speaker state, allocutive age agreement, and politeness.
+Asserted positive clauses are characteristically expressed through double negation.

 View full script symbols documentation